 The Volt is on the borderline of being an A-tier or B-tier weapon.
 However, it is comfortably the best option for your hoard of Energy Ammunition, and is the perfect weapon for beginners.

 As well as rivaling the Prowler at 15 damage per shot and 23 per headshot, the Volt has next-to-no recoil and very little bullet drop, even at mid-range.
-It feels really nice to shoot, and does impressive damage as well.
+It feels really nice to fire, and does impressive damage as well.
 Our personal preference is slapping a 2x Bruiser sight on it and the obligatory Extended Magazine.
 That said, the iron sights aren’t bad at all, and reloading is quick.
 Just don’t try to hipfire with the Volt – it’s as unreliable as a Wraith main carrying your banner to a Respawn Beacon.

 These weapons are all solid picks or useful in certain situations.
 If you happen across any of these, they’re worth taking a minute to think about – unless you’re already kitted out with an A-tier loadout, that is.